SeedSigner/seedsigner/docs/dice_verification.md

 Go to https://iancoleman.io/bip39 and check 'Show entropy details' (1):<br>
 <kbd><img src="img/dicedoc/coleman_entropy.png"></kbd>

-And then make sure to check (1) 'Hex' and (2) 24 words as 'Mnemonic Length'.
+And then make sure to check (1) 'Hex' and (2) '24 Words' as 'Mnemonic Length'.
 (Do not use 'dice' format because dice 6 will be replaced by 0.)
 Then enter the 99 dices numbers in (3).
 The corresponding seed words are shown in (4):<br>
 <kbd><img src="img/dicedoc/coleman_verify.png"></kbd>